 Ask your new employee(s) about any concerns they have, what they would like to learn to grow their career, what motivates them, and how they receive feedback the best.
 This conversation will tell you a lot about your new employee.

 Also, don’t forget to ask your new employees about their experience during the onboarding process.
 Dig a little deeper to find out if there is anything they would suggest to help you improve the experience in the future.
 Onboarding is an evolutionary process.
-You must continue to evolve and improve by listening to the feedback of those who are going through it first-hand.
+You must continue to evolve and improve by listening to the feedback of those who are going through it first-hand to continue easing new employee onboarding challenges.

 #6 Ignoring the Details